 Each application must have 3 letters of reference.
 Many reference writers will want to customize their letters for each residency where you apply.
 You should contact your reference writers to discuss how many letters they will write for you.
-Requests for individual reference letters are made using the NMS Match System, and your chosen reference letter writers upload their letters to the NMS Match System.
+Requests for individual reference letters are made using the NMS Match System, and your references will upload their letters directly to the NMS Match System.

 Prepare any Supplemental Material

 Check with each program as soon as possible regarding its application requirements.
 If a residency requires additional information included as part of its application, you can prepare this information and upload it to the system as a Supplemental Material PDF document.

 Submit an Application

 Your ORMatch registration fee provides you with 10 credits to send applications to residencies.
 Each credit allows you to send one application to one residency, regardless of the number of programs or tracks offered by that residency.
-If a residency offers more than one track in ORMatch, you can specify the tracks you are interested in when you submit your application.
+If a residency offers more than one track in the Post-Match Process, you can specify the tracks you are interested in when you submit your application.